Corporate Document Translation in Dubai

 What corporate documents require MOJ-certified translation in Dubai?

-All corporate documents submitted to UAE government entities require MOJ-certified translation.
-This includes Memoranda of Association (MOA), Articles of Association, board resolutions, shareholder agreements, Powers of Attorney, trade licenses, commercial registration extracts, and any document filed with DED, DMCC, JAFZA, Dubai Courts, or banking institutions.
-Documents for DIFC and ADGM may have different requirements depending on the specific filing.
+All corporate documents for UAE government entities need MOJ certification.
+This includes MOA, Articles of Association, board resolutions, shareholder agreements, POAs, trade licenses, and registration extracts.
+Documents for DED, DMCC, JAFZA, Dubai Courts, or banks all require it.
+DIFC and ADGM may have different requirements.

 How long does corporate document translation take?